Ankitashah212/scraper/README.md

 # scraper
-Creating a scraper with cheerios and mango db and magoose
+Creating a scraper with cheerios and mango db and mongoose

-* Enforrcing one to may relationship weith Mangoose
+* Enforcing one to may relationship with mongoose
+* Model for mongoose with relationship
+* Demonstrating CRUD
+* Dynamic UI generated with {{}} handlebars
+* Bootstrap modal